ucsb-cs148-w23/project-t11-proceduralgeneration/README.md

 ### Known Problems
 - cloud-saves with user-uploaded tiles require the custom tiles to be re-uploaded in order to be used.
 - browser-side rendering is limited: using large generations strains the browser.
+- adding a rotated empty/"none" tile as an adjacency does not work.
+Do not rotate the empty block.

 ### Contributing
 1. Fork it!